codecov/worker/README.md

 1. Watch logs (on datadog and sentry)
 2. Monitor error rates and timing graphs on the dashboards we have set up

-As the deployer, it is your responsability to make sure the system is working as expected post-deploy.
+As the deployer, it is your responsibility to make sure the system is working as expected post-deploy.
 If not, you might need to do a rollback.

 ## Code Structure